Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of gravitino field with the coupling term on thick branes

-It is obvious that both the potentials are symmetry and vanish at $y=0$ and $y\rightarrow\pm\infty$ and they are depicted in Fig.~\ref{fig:VLRCaseII2} for different values of $b$ and $\alpha$.
-There always exists a quasi-potential well for the left-handed potential $V^L$ and a double-potential well for the right-handed one.
-These wells for both potentials are deeper and deeper with the {increases} of the parameters $b$, $\eta$, and $\alpha$, which means that there are more and more resonances with the increases of $b$, $\eta$, and $\alpha$.
-Since the coupling function $\phi^\alpha$ trends to a constant as $y\rightarrow\pm\infty$, the zero mode of the right-handed gravitino
+Obviously, both the potentials are symmetrical and vanish at $y=0$ and $y\rightarrow\pm\infty$, and they are depicted in Fig.~\ref{fig:VLRCaseII2} for different values of $b$ and $\alpha$.
+There always exists a quasipotential well for the left-handed potential $V^L$ and a double-potential well for the right-handed one.
+These wells for both potentials increase in depth with {increases} in the parameters $b$, $\eta$, and $\alpha$, implying that there is an increasing number of resonances with increases in $b$, $\eta$, and $\alpha$.
+Because the coupling function $\phi^\alpha$ tends to a constant as $y\rightarrow\pm\infty$, the zero mode of the right-handed gravitino